 Here’s the thing, not everyone has experience with public speaking (and even many who have experience still hate it).
-Suddenly being asked to deliver a maid of honour speech to a room filled with 100 people (that you may or may not know) can feel uncomfortable (or downright terrifying).
+Suddenly being asked to deliver a maid of honour speech to a room filled with tons of people (that you may or may not know) can feel uncomfortable (or downright terrifying).

 Despite how nervous you might feel about your upcoming wedding speech, there are some tips and tricks to make the process as painless as possible.

-I’m a professional wedding speechwriter who has written nearly 200 wedding speeches for clients of different backgrounds, interests and comfort levels.
-In this blog, I’ll outline my top 5 tips for writing a maid of honour speech if you fear public speaking.
+I’m a professional wedding speech writer who has written over 200 wedding speeches for clients of different backgrounds, interests and comfort levels.
+In this blog, I’ll outline my top 5 tips for writing a maid of honour speech if you hate public speaking.

 Tip #1: Keep Your Wedding Speech Short